krokyk/jwt-nodejs-express-tutorial/README.md

 ```
 code jwt-nodejs-express-tutorial/
 ```
 You can close _WSL_ prompt now.
 You will be working exclusively in _VSCode_ from now on.

-Inspect the contents of the project.
+# Initial Content of the Project

-You can ignore the `images` dir (it contains images for this readme) but take a look into the one called `chapter-src`.
+You can ignore the `images` dir (it contains images for this readme) and `.vscode` (workspace configuration for this project) but take a look into the one called `chapter-src`.

-This dir holds files arranged into subdirs which reflect their "evolution" as they are created/changed.
+This dir holds files arranged into subdirs.
+Each subdir reflects a step in the project's "evolution" as the files are created/changed during the course of this tutorial.
-These subdirs are numbered and each number represents a certain state of the project content.
+These subdirs are numbered and each subdir represents a certain state of the project content.
-The content matches the content you should have in your project root dir if you follow the tutorial.
-The subchapters here are numbered the same way, so after you finish one subchapter, your files should have the same content as those you find under `chapter-src` subdir with the same number.
+The subchapters are numbered as well and their number corresponds to the subdir names.
+After you finish one subchapter, your files in the root of the project should have the same (or very very similar) content as those you find in `chapter-src` under subdir with the same number as the chapter you just finished.

->**:bulb: TIP:** It's best to compare the contents of the project dir with each of the subdirs in `chapter-src` dir as you go through the tutorial chapters.
+>**:bulb: TIP:** It's helpful to compare the contents of the project dir with each of the subdirs in `chapter-src` dir as you go through the tutorial chapters to make sure you did not make any mistake.
 You can use any tool that is able to compare the directory contents and easily display changed files and then compare those files to see what the change from that chapter is.
-My tool of choice for that is [Beyond Compare](https://www.scootersoftware.com/)
+My tool of choice for that is [Beyond Compare](https://www.scootersoftware.com/).

 # 01 - Initialize the Project

 ```
 npm init -y
 ```
-Notice that `package.json` was created with some default values derived from our current content.
+>**:information_source: INFO:** File `package.json` was created with some default values derived from our current content.

 # 02 - Install Required Libraries